Vetala: Description

 In Hindu folklore, the vetala is an evil spirit who haunts cemeteries and takes demonic possession of corpses.
 They make their displeasure known by troubling humans.
 They can drive people mad, kill children, and cause miscarriages, but also guard villages.

 They are hostile spirits of the dead trapped in the 'twilight zone' between life and afterlife.
 These creatures can be repelled by the chanting of mantras.
 One can free them from their ghostly existence by performing their funerary rites.
 Being unaffected by the laws of space and time, they have an uncanny knowledge about the past, present, and future and a deep insight into human nature.
 Therefore, many sorcerers seek to capture them and turn them into slaves.

 There is also a strong Vetala cult in the Konkan region, under the names of Betal, Vetal, Vetoba.
 Since Betal is said to be the husband of the goddess Shantadurga, there will be a temple dedicated in honour of Betal either within the temple complex of Shantadurga or somewhere in the sylvan surroundings.
 There is a Betal temple in Amona, Goa.
-Betal is a form of Bhairava and is the head of all spirits and ghouls and vampires and all kinds of pisachas.
+Betal is a form of Bhairava and is the head of all spirits, ghouls, vampires and all kinds of pisachas.